googlefonts/questrial/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- nine.subs
+	- eight.sinf

 	- zero.subs

+	- uni0220

+	- one.subs

+	- seven.sinf

-	- five.subs
+	- oopenmod

-	- zero.sinf
+	- germandbls.alt.sc

-	- seven.subs
+	- U1D453

-	- one.sinf
+	- nine.sinf

 	- NULL

-	- two.sinf

-	- seven.sinf

-	- three.subs

-	- And 15 more.
+	- And 19 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]